AMereBagatelle/DiscordConnect/README.md

 ### Installation
 This mod is quite simple to configure and use.
 Simply drop the mod in your mods folder, attempt to start the server.
 The server will crash the first time you try to use the mod.
-After this crash, you should now have a `discordconnect.properties` file in your main directory.
+After this crash, you should now have a `discordconnect.properties` file in your config directory.
 You can use this file to define the token for your bot and the server (guild) ID and channel ID that you would like the chatlink to use.
 After configuring this, your bot should be ready for use!